arBuze/Things-to-Do/README.md

 Also the project was made in order to consolidate the layout skills and BEM structure.
 ---
-Technologies used here: HNML, CSS, plain animation with CSS.
+Technologies used here: HTML, CSS, plain animation with CSS.